CCExtractor/website/content/public/general/flutter_gui.md

 {{< picture "flutter_gui/addfiles.png" "flutter_gui/addfiles.png" "GUI Input" >}}

 - Once you select your files use the start all button to start running ccextractor on the selected files one by one.
+- How it works?
+The GUI simply uses a [dart process](https://api.dart.dev/stable/2.13.4/dart-io/Process/start.html) which runs the ccextractor binary with the selected settings
 - You can see the live output in the Logs container below.
 - You can also use the clear list button to remove all the selected files from the menu.
 - The progress for each file is shown with a circular green progress indicator.